ftm-zarin/portfolio/README.md

 # Fatemeh Zarinjouei
 Graduate Research Assistant in Applied Cryptography

+A highly-ranked M.S. student specializing in the design and implementation of privacy-preserving cryptographic protocols.
+Actively seeking a Ph.D. opportunity starting in 2026.
 ---

 ## Education